List of EastEnders characters introduced in 1985: Ian Beale

+Michelle Fowler

-Michelle FowlerMichelle Fowler (also Holloway), played by Susan Tully from 1985 to 1995 and Jenna Russell from 2016 to 2018, is the daughter of Arthur Fowler (Bill Treacher) and Pauline Fowler (Wendy Richard).
+Michelle Fowler (also Holloway), played by Susan Tully from 1985 to 1995 and Jenna Russell from 2016 to 2018, is the daughter of Arthur Fowler (Bill Treacher) and Pauline Fowler (Wendy Richard).
 Although she is one of the brighter people in Walford, that does not stop Michelle making some huge mistakes during her time in Albert Square.
 Michelle has a habit of choosing the wrong men and her stubborn nature means that she rarely accepts anyone's help or listens to good advice.
 She is tough, feisty, determined, outspoken and never afraid to defend herself or her beliefs.
 Early on in the series, the character of Michelle becomes central to the programme and is the focus of a controversial storyline involving her teenage pregnancy.
 Press interest in the show escalated to "record levels" as journalists continuously tried to predict who had fathered Michelle's baby.
 In whodunnit fashion, the audience had been kept in the dark as to the real identity of the father and were given teasers implicating several residents on The Square.
 The audience finally discovered the culprit in episode 66 of the programme, October 1985.
 The episode was written by series co-creator/script editor Tony Holland and directed by co-creator/producer Julia Smith, and was considered to be a landmark episode in the show's history.
 Four possible suspects are seen leaving the Square in the early half of the episode: Tony Carpenter (Oscar James), Ali Osman (Nejdet Salih), Andy O'Brien (Ross Davidson) and Den Watts (Leslie Grantham).
 As Michelle waits by their rendezvous point a car pulls up and finally the fluffy white legs of Roly the poodle bound out of the car, and give it all away: Den Watts is the man meeting Michelle and it was he who had fathered her baby.
 The rest of the episode consists of just one long scene, where Den and Michelle discuss whether or not to keep the baby.
-Up to that time it was the longest scene ever done in a soap-opera, lasting fifteen minutes.
+Up to that time it was the longest scene ever done in a soap opera, lasting fifteen minutes.

+Mark Fowler

-Mark FowlerMark Fowler is an original regular character in the series starting February 1985 but becomes a semi-regular after his original portrayer David Scarboro was written out of the role in April 1985.
+Mark Fowler is an original regular character in the series starting February 1985 but becomes a semi-regular after his original portrayer David Scarboro was written out of the role in April 1985.
 Scarboro made brief returns to the role in 1986 and 1987; he committed suicide in April 1988.
 The role was recast with Todd Carty in 1990.
 From this point the character, played by Carty, became a permanent fixture in the series until being written out of the series in early 2003.
 Mark starts out as a delinquent teenager, but returns to Walford a changed man when he was 22.
 Contracting HIV forces him to grow up fast and accept his responsibilities.
 He frequently finds it difficult to accept the restrictions of the illness, which finally claims his life in April 2004.